Feeling like you’re the only one doing the housework? Then read this for tips on how to get your husband to help around the house more.

 Once you have worked these things out, consider whether it would help to have these written down and in a public place, such as on your fridge or somewhere else.

 Now, of course, that’s not the end of it, because, despite the best of intentions, things might happen to derail your system.
 The biggest one of those is your interference.

 If it is your husband’s job to put away the laundry then do not go and check to see how he has done it, refold it, and make any comments about how he got it wrong.
 There is no right or wrong; there is only your way and his way.
 Your way may have been the way so far, because back when a decision had to be made you had an opinion about it and he didn’t.
 I’m thinking about towel folding here.
 I like to fold the towels a particular way.
 When my husband first moved in with me, I wanted him to use my method, which he did, because it wasn’t something he felt strongly about.
 But if you really want the mental load to be less, you have to distance yourself from his tasks and how he executes them.
 Don’t even have them on your list anymore.
 Let it go and don’t fix anything.
 He will never get better without practice.

 At the same time, there are things he may need your help with to start.
 Be patient and encouraging, even if you feel anything but.

 When he has done something, then express your appreciation.
-Not in a super patronising way, but in a “Dinner was delicious tonight- thank you,” or, “thanks for putting that laundry away.”
+Not in a super patronizing way, but in a “Dinner was delicious tonight- thank you,” or, “Thanks for putting that laundry away.”
 Appreciation is a great motivator.